-MM BIO-10: Desert Tortoise Translocation Plan.
-The applicant/owner shall develop and implement a USFWS- and CDFW-approved DTTP.
+MM BIO-12: Desert Tortoise Translocation Plan.
+The applicant/owner shall develop and implement a USFWS- and CEC-approved DTTP.
 The DTTP, which shall be approved prior to any ground disturbance or tortoise relocation, shall include measures to minimize the potential for repeated translocations of individual desert tortoise.
-The goals of the DTTP shall be to relocate all desert tortoise from the project area to nearby suitable habitat; minimize impacts on resident desert tortoise outside the project area; minimize stress, disturbance, and injuries to relocated/translocated tortoises; and assess the success of the translocation effort through monitoring.
-The DTTP shall follow the Translocation of Mojave Desert Tortoises from Project Sites: Plan Development Guidance (USFWS 2011b) and shall clearly define how it addresses the 11 steps outlined in the guidance.
-The final DTTP shall be based on the draft DTTP prepared by the applicant/owner and shall include all revisions deemed necessary by CDFW and USFWS.
+The goals of the DTTP shall be to relocate all desert tortoise from the project area to nearby suitable habitat; minimize impacts on resident desert tortoises; and assess the success of the translocation effort through monitoring.
+The DTTP shall follow the Translocation of Mojave Desert Tortoises from Project Sites: Plan Development Guidance (USFWS 2020) and shall clearly define how it addresses the 11 steps outlined in the guidance.
+The final DTTP shall be based on the draft DTTP prepared by the applicant/owner and shall include all revisions deemed necessary by CEC, CDFW, and USFWS.
 The final plan will be subject to modification for consistency with the CESA ITP, USFWS take authorization and/or BO conservation requirements.

-MM BIO-11: Desert Tortoise Compliance Verification.
-The applicant/owner shall provide CDFW and USFWS staff with unfettered access to the project area and compensation lands under the control of the project owner and shall otherwise fully cooperate with the CDFW's efforts to verify the project owner's compliance with, or the effectiveness of, adopted MMs.
+MM BIO-13: Desert Tortoise Compliance Verification.
+The applicant/owner shall provide CDFW and USFWS staff with unfettered access to the project area and compensation lands under the control of the project owner and shall otherwise fully cooperate with the CEC's efforts to verify the project owner's compliance with, or the effectiveness of, adopted MMs.
 The Designated Biologist shall do all of the following: